 If you love fruit pizza, let me share a healthier recipe I promise you will love just as much as the original.
-This Healthier Fruit Pizza Recipe is made with a simple sugar cookie base, cream cheese icing, and tons of fresh fruit.
+This Dairy Free Fruit Pizza Recipe is made with a simple sugar cookie base, cream cheese icing, and tons of fresh fruit.
+It is also dairy-free, so perfect for those needing to cut out dairy.

 Let's start with the sugar cookie.
 This sugar cookie base is made with kamut flour.
 It is an ancient grain that is starting to make a comeback and is so healthy and delicious.
 You can use any wheat flour of choice, but let me just recommend this kamut flour if you have never tried it before and are looking for something healthier.